 Clamping is a good option when you are working with children or adults who tend to toss or move objects.
-"C" clamps are useful for holding a plate or object to a table or wheelchair tray.
+C clamps are useful for holding a plate or object to a table or wheelchair tray.

 Many of our products incorporate a small clamping area into the mold so that a clamp may be used directly on the product.
-See for example Lighted Musical Tambourine (#896), Five Function Activity Center (#510), the Mini Dome (#72), and the Learn and Dance Zoo (#3105).
+See for example Lighted Musical Tambourine (#896), the Mini Dome (#72), and the Learn and Dance Zoo (#3105).

-When using a "C" clamp directly on one of our products, it is important that the clamp not be over-tightened.
-This can cause the plastic base to crack.
-A two or three inch "C" clamp is usually ideal for table clamping.
-A wheelchair tray may require a three inch clamp depending on the tray manufacturer.
+When using a C clamp directly on one of our products, it is important that the clamp not be over-tightened, as this can cause the plastic base to crack.
+A two- or three-inch C clamp is usually ideal for table clamping.
+A wheelchair tray may require a three-inch clamp depending on the tray manufacturer.